MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-csharp-ui-maui-toolkit.md

 private enum Column { Description, Input }
 ```

+The `ViewModel` property will create an instance of the `MainViewModel` class to be used when data binding the UI.
+The `Row` and `Column` enums will be used to define the layout of the UI with C# Markup.
+It's a simple UI with a single row and two columns which we'll be defining in the next step.

 Because the UI elements are going to be defined in the C# code, the `InitializeComponent()` method will not be needed.
 Remove the call and replace it with the following code to create the UI:

 ```csharp